 Establishing your brand takes time and resources, and in the linked digital world today, the reputation you have worked so hard to build can be tarnished with a few simple keystrokes.
 Your business information can quickly go viral, which is great if it’s a positive report that draws in customers but harmful content can go viral very fast.
 What is said about your company online can make or break your success.
-Thankfully, using social media and content can improve your digital reputation.
+Thankfully, working with a social media marketing agency and content can improve your digital reputation.

 Marketers of the past understood the value of networking at social events.
 Going to events and networking or attending power-lunches are not a thing of the past, but if you aren’t networking online, it’s likely that you will not get the positive attention that you need to hook up with your customer base.
 There are several ways that your presence on social media can enhance your digital reputation.

 It’s a good idea to get control and the ownership of your brand’s social profiles and monitor them carefully.
 Having someone hijack your brand on a social media platform can do significant damage to your online reputation.
 Search for your company and product brand names on the major social media sites to ensure that nobody is stealing your brand identification.

 Claim your names on various platforms even if you do not intend to keep the platforms active.
 After getting control of your sociable media profiles, the next step is to choose the platforms in which to invest the most time.
 Some sites will be more beneficial to you than others, depending on your industry and your audience.
 As popular as Facebook is, it may not be the single system you need to emphasize.
 To take care of your reputation and keep it in check, make sure your company has a presence on some or all of these platforms: Twitter, LinkedIn, Pinterest, Google+, YouTube, SlideShare, and Reddit.
 Then link each of these social media profiles together.